SaiSanjiv/inary-Classification-with-Neural-Networks-on-the-Census-Income-Dataset/README.md

 * Model outputs predicted income class.

+## PROGRAM AND REQUIREMENTS:
+### Refer to the provided `requirements.txt` and `workshop1.ipynb` files for the complete coding process and execution details.

 ## RESULT

 Thus, a tabular neural network model was successfully developed using PyTorch to classify income level.
 The model achieved ~85% test accuracy.